top of page

 “Get her for me, for she looks good to me.”
 Judges 14:3b NAS

 Today, be careful where you allow your feet to take you.
-Little Johnny let his feet take him right to the pantry.
+Little Johnny let his feet take him right to the door of the pantry.
 He then let his feet climb that step stool.
-His feet took him right to the door of temptation.
+His feet took him right to the place of temptation.
 I’m sure there were many ways to travel to Timnah, but Samson’s feet took him right through a vineyard, the very place he was not supposed to be.
 And in that vineyard, Samson encountered a prowling, roaring lion, roaming about looking for someone to devour.
 (1 Peter 5:8) You see, your rebellious feet, moving in the direction of your own selfish desires, can take you right to the mouth of the lion.

 “If you declare with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved.
 For it is with your heart that you believe and are justified, and it is with your mouth that you profess your faith and are saved.”
 Romans 10:9-10

-31 views0 comments
+34 views0 comments

 Recent Posts